milkdroplet/milkdroplet.github.io/_posts/2018-01-09-thoughts-on-making-your-first-game.md

 # Future career in game development #
 If you want to make game development your future career (either you're a youth studying in college and prepared to get your first game development gig or you're thinking of switching careers), then you have to really get into the serious mindset and live and breath video games.
 But really, are you sure you want to be a game developer?
 Do you know the career prospects?
-If you know what you're getting yourself into then you're going to have to bring your A game to the products you create.
+If you know what you're getting yourself into then you're going to have to bring your A-game to the products you create.

 I used to work with a guy that used to work at EA (which I presume is your end goal making AAA titles) and he spent most of his time working overtime